“They can come true yeah, they can come true” – Gabrielle.

 Wow, just wow!
 Is all I can really say.
 But I was really there, at the special match to celebrate the 70th birthday of Kazimierz Deyna.
 If you followed my journeys around the world for 10+ years, you will be aware of my huge passion for football.
 It was normally watching my three teams – Northern Ireland, AFC Bournemouth and Glentoran FC.
 But I also visited over 100 different stadiums on the journey, dots on my globe, back of the net dozens of times, in countries I never heard of.

 In 2016 when I settled in Poland, one of my last tours was to Starogard Gdański where I had the pleasure of staying in the hotel at the Kazimierz Deyna Hotel inside the stadium, the Noclegi Rekord.
-At the time, I was only really touring the sights of Starogard Gdański, enjoying the cafes and bars and hoping to meet my travel friend.
-I didn’t expect to feature in the local newspaper – I was front page of the Gazeta Kociewska!!, nor to return to the town less than a year later for this brilliant day out.
+At the time, I was only really touring the sights of Starogard Gdański, enjoying the cafes and bars and going to meet my travel friend.
+I didn’t expect to feature in the local newspaper – I was front page of the Gazeta Kociewska!!, nor to return to the town less than a year later for this brilliant day out, but this is what life dealt me!

 “Life has a funny way of sneaking up on you” – Alanis Mozarella.